 - Controlling the distance between his/her vehicle and the one in front, as well as his/her reaction time.
 Always read the signs, follow directions and prepare to slow down or stop. - Staying alert to the moving construction machinery in the work zone.
 With patience, a motorist will contribute to the overall safety of motorists and workers in the work zone. - Watching for workers on the road, who risk injury, possibly death.
 Flaggers may stop and release traffic through the work zone.
 Note that flaggers have the same authority as a regulatory sign, so a motorist may be cited if he/she disobeys their directions.

 ▼ GUIDANCE SIGNS

-Guidance signs identify destinations and routes for motorists; some examples are shown on pages 174-176.
+Guidance signs identify destinations and routes for motorists.

 Motorist Service Signs